Hawaii Probate and Probate Administration Honolulu Probate Lawyer

-However, if a person's estate has no more than $100,000 in assets (only personal property like clothes, bank accounts, stocks, etc.) that does not include any real property interests, the decedent's property may be marshaled without opening a probate proceeding via Collection by Affidavit.
+However, if a person's estate has no more than $100,000 in assets (only personal property such as clothes, bank accounts, stocks, etc.) that does not include any real property interests, the decedent's property may be marshaled without opening a probate proceeding via Collection by Affidavit.

 Duties of a Personal Representative in Hawaii.
 In Hawaii, a personal representative is considered a fiduciary and is expected to exercise the same standard of care as a trustee of a Trust.
 The personal representative also has a duty to administer the estate expeditiously and in accordance with the decedent's Will.
 Within 30 days of being appointed, a personal representative must inform the heirs and devisees of the personal representative's appointment.
 The personal representative also has the right to take possession and control of the decedent's property to the extent it is necessary for the administration of the estate.

 Our Billing Practices for Probate matters.
 For some, a firm's billing methods are a source of anxiety and trepidation.
 At the Law Office of Samuel K.L.
 Suen, LLLC, we believe in simplicity and transparency when it comes to billing and we take time to explain to our clients the fees and costs involved.
 Our invoices clearly detail and describe all completed tasks and the time taken to accomplish them.
 For probate matters, we use an hourly rate and bill in increments of 6 minutes (or 0.1 of an hour).
 We will request an initial refundable retainer from which fees and costs will be billed against.
 If there are any funds remaining at the conclusion of the matter, they will be returned to the client.
 If the retainer is depleted beforehand, we will send monthly invoices to the client with payment due 30 days thereafter.
 Generally speaking, the fees and costs associated with a probate matter are payable from the estate.